lgschaer/get-data-from-figures/README.md

 Answer final questions:

+If any errors were made calibrating the axis, you have the option to re-calibrate.

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/60b045cf-b892-4d4f-bcda-b425e983e251)

-If any errors were made calibrating the axis, you have the option to re-calibrate.
+Enter whether sample sizes are known

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/cf25e596-0c83-40db-bbc0-44cf3eb7e46e)

+Enter the name of the first group, in this case it's EB2_Mackinac

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/d179a75f-442f-414a-bec3-19837a832326)

+If sample size is known, you'll be asked to enter it here:

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/5c85c0f2-25ed-4093-b652-ae30fbea68f7)